JARON DELIVERS:

 Housing & Development

-• Approved every housing project, including leading the championing of 56 affordable units
+- Approved every housing project, including initiating a partnership with the Stanislaus Regional Housing Authority (SRHA) for 56 approved affordable units

-Everyone knows there are opportunities to make government more efficient, except sometimes our elected leaders.
-To reduce cost and reprioritize resources, Jaron has been an outspoken advocate of government efficiency and fiscal discipline.
+We all agree there are many opportunities to make government more efficient.
+Jaron has been an outspoken advocate of government efficiency and fiscal discipline to ensure we prioritize our core mission.

-• Promoted an award-winning budget transparency software through OpenGov to ensure citizens not only had access to information but that it was understandable and searchable
+- Promoted an award-winning budget transparency software through OpenGov to ensure easy, transparent citizen access

 Government Efficiency